stefansiegl/appdynamics-gemfire-monitoring-extension/README.md

 None.

 ## Build the extension
 The project is built using Apache Maven.
-Run "mvn -Dmaven.test.skip=true install".
+Run "mvn clean install".
 You find the extension at target/GemFireMonitor-x.zip

-Please note that the tests within this project programmatically create a Gemfire cluster.
-In order to retrieve the Gemfire dependencies for this test, some setup steps are necessary to authenticate against the commercial repository of Pivotal.
-Please see the "Development section" if you want to run the build including the integration test.

 ## Install the extension
 Copy and extract the GemFireMonitor-<version>.zip in the monitors folder of the machine agent.
 (This should create a